ccameron07/CSE380_Project/README.md

 Also in this directory is the input file required to run main.

 ##Building
+The program has been build and run on Stampede (in fact the grvy features don't compile on my local machine yet).
+Binaries for main and test are already built in the bin directory and should run with the masa and grvy modules loaded.

+To build, first make sure the following modules are loaded:
+* gcc/4.7.1
+* masa
+* grvy

+Navigate to the FEM folder which should contain two files, Makefile and Makefile\_test.

-The program has been succesfully built on stampede with the gcc/4.7.1 module, along with the MASA and GRVY modules.
-Run make from the FEM folder to build main in the bin/ folder.
-Run make -f Makefile\_Test to build the catch tests into the bin/ folder
+* Run make from the FEM folder to build main in the bin/ folder.
+* Run make -f Makefile\_test to build the catch tests into the bin/ folder